Transition to the National Disability Insurance Scheme (NDIS)

 Assistance from the NDIS is not means tested and has no impact on income support such as the Disability Support Pension and Carers Allowance.

-Clients who are not eligible for the NDIS, such as those aged over 65 or those who do not meet the residency requirements, will continue to receive services funded by the Victorian Government under continuity of support arrangements.
+People who are not eligible for the NDIS, such as those aged over 65 or those who do not meet the residency requirements, will continue to receive services as they do now.
+That means that approximately 93% of Council clients will carry on as usual.

 When will the change to NDIS happen in Baw Baw?